For Sama: Social impact

-As For Sama got a lot of international attention, Waad Al Kateeb launched an advocacy campaign in the name of Action for Sama to advocate for the civilians of Syria.
+As For Sama got a lot of international attention, Waad Al-Kateab launched an advocacy campaign in the name of Action for Sama to advocate for the civilians of Syria.
 Her campaign attracted the attention of some of the most internationally known actors and actresses.

 People's emotional reaction to the film is what she hopes will prompt them to action, but for the decision makers and those who have power, she expects more than just emotions after seeing her film.
-"Many people came to me crying and said they are so sorry that they let that happen. […] It shows you how many people care.
-But on the level of decision makers […] We have tried so hard to push for action, do something, to make sure these things don't continue to happen. […] If you are in a position where you can change something, I don't want your tears, I want you to do something, you can make a difference," says Waad Al Kateab quietly but firmly.
+"Many people came to me crying and said they are so sorry that they let that happen. [...]
+It shows you how many people care.
+But on the level of decision makers [...]
+We have tried so hard to push for action, do something, to make sure these things don't continue to happen. [...]
+If you are in a position where you can change something, I don't want your tears, I want you to do something, you can make a difference," says Waad Al Kateab quietly but firmly.